-- pay dividends or make other distributions;

-- enter into transactions with affiliates;

-- merge or consolidate with another person; or - sell, lease or otherwise dispose of all or substantially all of our assets.
+Certain Indenture Provisions The indenture governing the Notes contains covenants limiting our and our subsidiaries' ability to: - incur indebtedness; - issue preferred stock of subsidiaries; - pay dividends or make other distributions; S-9 repurchase equity interests or subordinated indebtedness; - enter into transactions with affiliates; - merge or consolidate with another person; or sell, lease or otherwise dispose of all or substantially all of our assets.
 These covenants are subject to a number of important limitations and exceptions.
-See "Description of Notes--Certain Covenants."

-Use of Proceeds.....

-The net proceeds from the sale of the Notes, after deducting underwriting discounts and commissions and fees and expenses related to the offering are expected to be approximately \$149.4 million.
-Approximately \$145.5 million of the proceeds will be used to retire, through an exchange, \$144.2 million principal amount of our leasing subsidiary's remarketable notes, as modified.
+See "Description of NotesCertain Covenants."
+Use of Proceeds The net proceeds from the sale of the Notes, after deducting underwriting discounts and commissions and fees and expenses related to the offering are expected to be approximately \$ million.
+Approximately \$144.2 million of the proceeds will be used to retire, through an exchange, \$144.2 million principal amount of our leasing subsidiary's remarketable notes, as modified.
 We have agreed with Deutsche Bank Securities Inc., in its capacity as remarketing agent, that it will tender the remarketable notes to us for retirement.
 Any remaining proceeds will be used by us for general corporate purposes.
 See "Underwriting."

-Risk Factors.....

-Investing in the Notes involves substantial risks.
+Risk Factors Investing in the Notes involves substantial risks.
 See "Risk Factors" for a description of certain of the risks you should consider before investing in the Notes.